brontosaurusrex/brontosaurusrex.github.io/_posts/2025-02-27-Client-side-search.md

 Funny little client-side search added @ [/search](/search)
 The fusion of custom jekyll powered search.json generator and fuse.js.
 Big thanks to chatGPT and deepseek for helping here.

+Additionally, the SVG logo now includes two links.
+If you click on the head, it should navigate to the new search page.